 One of the cool things about Europe as opposed to the states is that if they like a trend, they keep it, and so even as late as the 1980s there were still sexy, druggy, fucked-up movies coming out, long after America had switched over to conservative backlash fear mode, VHS profits swelling it full of cheap gore and bad hair.
 A truly disturbing film like Andrzej Zulawski's POSSESSION was only released here, apparently, in a severely truncated, nearly incomprehensible edit, carved no doubt to resemble something along slasher/softcore lines for those VHS profits.
 But while America was cowering at home in front of the VCR with the doors locked, Europeans were still dropping acid and going to the art house cinema... and they had much more reasons to be freaked out than we ever did, namely the mass murder and destruction of World War Two (for such horror, 40 years is not so long).
 The USA never lost a city to carpet bombing, for example.
-Even now, aside from the loss of the WTC, we haven't had a lot of shit get blown up in the USA... nothing like the rampant destruction endured by Germany, Russia or Poland in WW2.
-Considering the trauma endured by Middle America just from watching 9/11 on TV, can you imagine the whole Eastern Europe mindset of watching your whole country more or less go through a giant Nazi thresher machine, while you be living up in it?
+Even now, aside from 9/11, we haven't had a lot of shit get blown up in the USA by other governments or terrorists, certainly nothing like the rampant destruction endured by Russia and Poland in WW2.
+Considering the trauma endured by Middle America just from watching 9/11 on TV, can you imagine watching your whole country more or less go through a giant Nazi thresher machine, while you're a child up in it?
 It might make you a little twisted.

-Cult director Andrzej Zulawski was born during a time and place of nightly bombing raids, and something must have clicked in his mind, so when it came to making films he seems to have some weird association of bombs and destruction with the comforts of childhood, and this weird association comes out in the full spectrum insanity of POSSESSION, for the benefit of all mankind.
-Naturally, if you're high on acid, or have been on acid long enough to have a miscarriage in a full spectrum of colors while trying to exit the Metro; or just tried to sit through a European history lecture while still "rolling" from the night before, POSSESSION is your movie.
-Because in that state of rolling, you too are freed of labeling bombing raids as bad and family as good.
+Cult director Andrzej Zulawski was born during a time and place of nightly bombing raids, so the sound of falling bombs became like a lullaby for him, part of the comforts of childhood, and this weird association comes out in the full spectrum insanity of POSSESSION, for the benefit of all mankind.
+Naturally, if you're high on acid, or had a rainbow-colored miscarriage while trying to exit the Metro, or just tried to sit through a European history lecture while still "rolling" from the night before, POSSESSION is your movie.
+Because in that state of rolling, you too are freed of labeling bombing raids as bad and no bombs as god.
 It's all good, until you gradually realize it's all bad, because it's gnawing on your leg... and working its way up fast.

 The rest, they might not dig all of POSSESSION.
-But for some of us who can--on a clear day in the San Fernando Valley--still hear colors and see sounds, a film like POSSESSION makes us realize that the ancient history of the human race is all present in the current moment, clattering on the kitchen floor of our collective mind like a dropped casserole dish, and unresolved European border tensions take their toll on later generations later the way butterflies in Jersey create tsunamis in Japan, even when they're still cocooned.
+But for some of us, those who can--on a clear day in the San Fernando Valley--still hear colors and see sounds, a film like POSSESSION makes us realize that the ancient history of the human race is all present in the current moment, clattering on the kitchen floor of our collective mind, like a dropped casserole dish that grows Rob Bottin spider legs on contact with linoleum, and unresolved European border tensions take their toll on later generations later the way wings of butterflies in Jersey create tsunamis in Japan, even when they're still cocooned.

-Perhaps the only way to really understand and love this film is to be temporarily insane yourself, or at least to remember what it's like to have the terrifying freedom of flying fast and loose atop the ever-crashing wave of 'reality' at least once, and have the experience now forever etched in your silver surfer memory.
+Perhaps the only way to really understand and love this film is to be temporarily insane yourself, or at least to remember what it's like to have the terrifying freedom of flying fast and loose atop the ever-inward spiral of the maelstrom and have the experience now forever etched in your Silver Surfer memory.
 I'm thinking of Poe's story "A Descent into the Maelstrom," wherein a sailor finds himself on a damned ghostly boat hovering ever on the edge of a vast never-ending whirlpool wave.
 Our hero eventually escapes and is rescued only to find his ship mates no longer recognize him: "My hair, which had been raven-black the day before, was as white as you see it now.
 They say too that the whole expression of my countenance had changed."
 Sometimes that change of countenance has to happen: you've seen too much; you've peered beyond the veil and the veil has left its gnarly mark.

-Oh yeah, Sam Neil, whom I never liked much in films like DEAD CALM or THE PIANO... though that's inevitably why he's often cast.
-There's just something about him that if you're a dog you'd want to bark at him; that's why Neil's best when being cockblocked by some younger, looser man, i.e. Harvey Keitel, Billy Zane, even Jeff Goldblum -- so his innate petulance has context.
-He bristles well.
-That sense of his being incomplete, of a man missing a few key pieces (and losing more as the film goes along) serves him dutifully in POSSESSION: No doubt he'll lose Adjani, but to a half-formed insectoid bunch of goo?
-Dude, that's cold!
+Oh yeah, a word on Sam Neil, whom I never liked much in films like DEAD CALM or THE PIANO... though that's inevitably why he's often cast, there's just something about him that if you're a dog you'd want to bark at him.
+Often his characters need to be cockblocked by some younger, looser man, i.e. Harvey Keitel, Billy Zane, even Jeff Goldblum, so his innate petulance has context.
+He bristles well, though, and plays insane with a giddy grace that makes you want to keep an eye on him so he doesn't suddenly appear behind you.